 Do you have skills that you can use to start your own business?
 If so, self-employment could be a great option for you.
-Your criminal record likely won’t be a hurdle, as your customers aren’t going to run a criminal background check on you.
+Your criminal record likely won’t be a hurdle, as your customers won’t run a criminal background check on you.

-There are plenty of different services you can offer as an entrepreneur both online and offline, including landscaping, tech support, personal training, or any of these other 100+ ideas.
+You can offer plenty of different services as an entrepreneur both online and offline, including landscaping, tech support, personal training, or any of these other 300+ small business ideas.

 Get Help with Your Job Search

 Now that you have a better idea of where you could find jobs, get help applying for them!

 Job searching is not something you should do without support.
 This is particularly true for anyone that has barriers to employment like having a criminal record.

 If you have spent the last couple of years in prison, how will you explain that gap?
 What if you’ve never had a job before?
 What do you put on your resume?
 Or in a cover letter?

 Should you disclose your incarceration right away, or should you wait and see if your felony convictions come up?
 What do you say in a job interview?